lubiana/no-framework-tutorial/04-development-helpers.md

 #### Composer scripts

-now we have a few commands that are available on the command line. i personally do not like to type complex commands with lots of parameters by hand all the time, so i added a few lines to my composer.json:
+now we have a few commands that are available on the command line.
+I personally do not like to type complex commands with lots of parameters by hand all the time, so I added a few lines to my `composer.json`:

 ```json
 "scripts": {